-- Drag and drop the CSV from its current location to the open space in the middle of the My Drive section.
-The example shows a text file, but it works just the same for a CSV.
+- Drag-and-drop the CSV from its current location to the open space in the middle of the My Drive section.
+The example shows a text file, but it works the same for a CSV.

-- If the file was properly added, you should see a conformation prompt in the lower-right corner of the browser window (shown below).
-Additionally, the CSV will now appear under the My Drive section.
+- If the file was properly added, you'll see a conformation prompt in the lower-right corner of the browser window (shown below).
+Additionally, the CSV now appear under the My Drive section.

 - When the upload is finished, double-click the CSV file to open it.